jittermaster/GS2200-WiFi/README.md

 ## Description

-SPRESENSE-WiFi is the sample program to kick GS2200 for the WiFi data transfer.
+GS2200-WiFi is the sample program to kick GS2200 for the WiFi data transfer.
+SPRESENSE is expected to be the host controller.

 ## Features